arturmpinho/coffeeinsider/README.md

 The navigation will be supported in all pages (except the landing page) and devices with a Floating Action Button (FAB) instead of using a common navigation bar on top of the page.

 On the landing page, the same button will be displayed at the center, instead of at the right-bottom, and not floating.
-This is done on purpose in order to attract the attention of the user immeadiately to this button as it will be his/her navigation aid.
+This is done on purpose to attract the attention of the user immediately to this button as it will be his/her navigation aid.
 With this, the intent is to get the user acquainted and engaged from the beginning, and not get lost because there is no navigation bar.

-Also, the fact that th user has to click once in order to reveal the 'tools' is intentional as it gives the sense of being in control immeadiately to the user.
+Also, the fact that the user must click once to reveal the 'tools' is intentional as it gives the sense of being in control immediately to the user.

 This option allows the user to navigate across multiple pages via an intuitive option that accompanies the user through all its navigation and, at the same time, saving some real-estate.

-Whilst the button and sub-buttons have been included directly in the HTML files and styling in CSS, I have resorted to jQuery in order to attain the interactiveness and hide/show the sub-buttons linking to the other pages.
+Whilst the button and sub-buttons have been included directly in the HTML files and styling in CSS, I have resorted to jQuery to attain the interaction and hide/show the sub-buttons linking to the other pages.

-The rest of the landing page is self-explanatory, displaying some introductory paragraphs explaining the user what are his/her options, and by the footer the contacts and social links to the Coffee Insider.
+The rest of the landing page is self-explanatory, displaying some introductory paragraphs explaining the user what his/her options are, and by the footer the contacts and social links to the Coffee Insider.

 #### ***Trading Page***

-This page starts with an introductory paragraph, containinig an internal link to the [Glossary] in order to aid the user with the more specific terms that need to be considered at time of business within the coffee sector.
+This page starts with an introductory paragraph, containing an internal link to the [Glossary](#glossary) to aid the user with the more specific terms that need to be considered at time of business within the coffee sector.

 Following, the main part of the trading page consists of an accordion divided into 5 areas:
 * Coffee